 2020 has seen shoppers shift online out of necessity, convenience and safety concerns.
 In the UK, 74% of people now feel comfortable buying products online thanks to the coronavirus outbreak.
 But with competition hotting up and the eCommerce space becoming more and more crowded, the pressure to delight shoppers and convert them into loyal customers is high.

-We’re here to help in your quest to provide tailored, seamless customer experiences.
+We’re here to help in your quest to provide tailored, seamless customer experiences using advanced eCommerce personalization.
 Read on for our 5 tactics to boost eCommerce sales, along with 10 real life examples from leading brands and retailers.

 1) Product recommendations